davidpirul/5.4_trabajofinal/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project was deploy in [Vercel](https://davidpirul5-4.vercel.app/).

 ## Available Scripts